-- The Case Is not 'Winnable'.
-Lawyers will turn down cases where there is very little or no chance of winning.
-If a lawyer files a claim that they know - or should know - has no merit, then the lawyer could be sanctioned by the court or could face a lawsuit for the costs and fees the opposing side had to pay to defend the frivolous suit.
+- The Case Is not 'Winnable.'
+Lawyers will turn down cases with very little or no chance of winning.
+If a lawyer files a claim that they know - or should know - has no merit, then the lawyer could be sanctioned by the court or face a lawsuit for the costs and fees the opposing side had to pay to defend the frivolous suit.
 If a lawyer rejects your case because it's not winnable, but you believe strongly in the merits of your claim, then it may be worth it to reach out to a few more lawyers to hear what they say.
 If they all reject your case for the same reason, then it's safe to assume that you should not bring your lawsuit.

 - For example, a lawyer will reject a case where you missed the statute of limitations, the deadline by which you must file the lawsuit.
 The statute of limitations prescribes a specific period during which a claimant is allowed to file.
-If that term is overdue, once you approach a law firm they'll tell you that there is nothing more they can do.
+If that term is overdue, once you approach a law firm, they'll tell you that there is nothing more they can do.
 If there isn't sufficient proof to demonstrate the other party's negligence, you stand no chances of winning.